Ash-39284/portfolio-project/README.md

 ### Content

-All text within the project is sourced by me
+All text within the project is sourced by me.

 The font style used throughout the project was sourced from [Google Fonts](https://fonts.google.com/specimen/Roboto).

-The colour pallett was sourced from [Colour Hunt](https://colorhunt.co/palette/5c7285818c78a7b49ee2e0c8)
+The colour pallet was sourced from [Colour Hunt](https://colorhunt.co/palette/5c7285818c78a7b49ee2e0c8)

 #### Icons